pragma-/Plang/README.md

 You may use regular expressions on strings with the `~=` operator.

 ## Arrays
+Arrays are lists of values.
+The types of each value need not be the same.

     > var array = ["red, "green", 3, 4]; array[1]
      "green"